timsaucer/timsaucer.github.io/_posts/2021-04-26-running-ttrpg-for-kids-aged-7-to-12.md

 -   Making friends and being accepted by their peers is a growing concern.
 	-   Advice: One thing I've done during end of session wrap up is to go around the room and have everyone say what each person did well.
 -   They want to be together in groups and teams.
-	-   They will assert themselves in new and different ways, but keep in mind that they probaby want to be part of the team.
+	-   They will assert themselves in new and different ways, but keep in mind that they probably want to be part of the team.
 	-   Advice: Same as with the 7-10 age group, this is **not** the time to introduce intra-party conflict.
 Do not create adversarial situations between the players.
 	-   Advice: When the characters start to fight between themselves, look for as many ways as possible to diffuse the situation.
 Keep them moving toward a common goal and keep moving that goal if you have to.
 -   They have the patience to work toward short-term goals.